Who Is Eligible for The Solar Rebate?

 Federal rebates are not divided according to states.
 Instead, the zoning system is used to calculate what each applicant is eligible for based on their postcode.
 For instance, some zones will have multiple states in them and others share states.

-That said, some Australian states such as the state of Victoria do offer state-level rebates that you can claim on top of the federal STC solar rebate.
-For instance, eligible Victorians can currently claim a rebate of up to $2,225 to go towards their solar purchase and other green energy rebates.
+That said, some Australian states such as Victoria, South Australia, New South Wales, and Queensland, do offer state-level rebates that you can claim on top of the federal STC solar rebate.
+For instance, eligible Victorians can currently claim a rebate of up to $2,474 to go towards their solar purchase and other green energy rebates.

 It would be best if you found out from your retailer which zone you are in so that you have an idea of the number STCs you can receive.
 This can also be verified using the Clean Energy Regulator’s STC calculator by inputting your postcode in the form.
 Your zone alongside other STC details will be displayed as part of the results after calculating your STCs.